Charge-$4e$ superconductor with parafermionic vortices: A path to universal topological quantum computation: Universal quantum computation from vortex braiding and measurement

 The bulk realization of $\mathbb{Z}_3$ parafermions through $hc/(4e)$ fluxes promises enhanced computational power relative to the celebrated Majorana zero modes in $2e$ TSCs.
 Specifically, the fusion rule \eqref{eq:fusion} implies that every four $\sigma$ vortices can encode a single logical qutrit.
 The qutrit Hilbert space is spanned by three distinct intermediate channels ($a=0,1,2$) that appear when a full $hc/e$ flux splits into four isolated $hc/(4e)$ fluxes via the splitting tree $0\rightarrow a\bar{a}\rightarrow \sigma\sigma\sigma\sigma$ (Fig.~\ref{fig:illustration}).
 Physically, a single $hc/(4e)$ flux can be induced by bringing a fluxonium--i.e., a $4e$ SC ring which need not be topological--adjacent to the $4e$ TSC thin film.
 In App.~\ref{app:Clifford_gates}, following the protocol described in Ref.~\cite{Hutter2015_parafermion_QC}, we demonstrate that successive braiding of $\sigma$ vortices along with the preparation of a tensor product of $|0\rangle$ states can indeed generate all multi-qutrit Clifford gates.

-To go beyond Clifford operations and achieve computational universality, we adopt a powerful strategy known as magic state injection, which requires ancilla qutrits in a non-stabilizer state~\cite{Bravyi2005_Cliffordmagic}.
-We find a topological protocol in App.~\ref{app:magicstate} to prepare such ancilla qutrits, using an interferometry measurement in which a probe $\sigma$ defect winds around four $\sigma$'s that encode the ancilla qutrit.
+To go beyond Clifford operations and achieve computational universality, the key ingredient is to prepare external fluxes in a quantum superposition of trajectories, which allows us to design a topologically protected protocol for magic state preparation (i.e. ancilla qutrits in a non-stabilizer state~\cite{Bravyi2005_Cliffordmagic}).
+Specifically, in App.~\ref{app:magicstate}, we describe an interferometry measurement in which a probe $\sigma$ defect winds around four $\sigma$'s that encode the ancilla qutrit.
 Physically, the interference between the probing and reference arms for the probe $\sigma$ defect can be achieved by preparing a pair of fluxoniums that share a single $hc/(4e)$ flux in a Bell state, sending them through the two paths, and then measuring the relative phase between the two flux states.
-Note that this recipe is specific to our realization and does not generalize to true $SU(2)_4$ anyons with this qutrit encoding~\cite{Hastings2012_metaplectic_power,Cui2014_SU(2)4_gate,Levaillant2015_SU(2)4_gate,Bocharov2015_SU(2)4_compilation} (see App.~\ref{app:comparison_SU(2)4}).
+Note that this recipe is specific to our realization and does not generalize to true $SU(2)_4$ anyons ~\cite{Hastings2012_metaplectic_power,Cui2014_SU(2)4_gate,Levaillant2015_SU(2)4_gate,Bocharov2015_SU(2)4_compilation} (see App.~\ref{app:comparison_SU(2)4}).
+An advantage of our protocol relative to $SU(2)_4$ is that our qutrit encoding involves four fluxes which fuse into the vacuum.
+This is in contrast to the standard qutrit encoding in $SU(2)_4$~\cite{Cui2014_SU(2)4_gate} where four $j = 1/2$ anyons fuse into a non-Abelian $j = 1$ anyon, which is more difficult to prepare and manipulate.